 Furthermore, to isolate the effect of wind, we must also account for other environmental drivers.
 Monarchs are ectotherms that rely on solar radiation to warm their bodies for flight.
 Exposure to sunlight is therefore a primary driver of activity and can trigger dispersal as individuals leave the roost to forage for nectar, seek water, or find mates.
 Therefore, to accurately test the disruptive wind hypothesis, we must statistically control for the confounding effects of sunlight exposure and ambient temperature.
 We include these as an interaction term because the effect of solar radiation on a butterfly’s body temperature is not independent of the ambient temperature.
 Direct sunlight provides the primary thermal energy for flight, but the amount of warming required to reach a flight threshold is lower on a warm day than on a cold one, making the effects of these two variables inherently interconnected.

 While this 2 m/s threshold provides a critical starting point, the nature of wind is complex.
 Its disruptive force may be a function of not just a single speed but also its consistency (sustained wind) and turbulence (gustiness).
-Therefore, a comprehensive test of the disruptive wind hypothesis requires examining these different wind characteristics.
+Therefore, a comprehensive test of the disruptive wind hypothesis requires examining these different wind characteristics within the broader context of confounding effects.

 Hypothesis and Proposed Analysis